Fairvue Plantation (Gallatin, Tennessee): American Civil War and postbellum history

 In 1869, Adelicia bought Fairvue from John Armfield - executor of Franklin's estate.

 Adelicia, who in 1867 married for a third and final time to Dr. William A. Cheatham, separated from him in 1880; and sold her Louisiana plantations for $100,000, moving to Washington D.C. where she died in 1887.
 These plantations eventually became the Louisiana State Penitentiary known as Angola.

 In approximately 1882, New York banker and Racehorse enthusiast Charles Reed purchased the 2,000 acre Fairvue Plantation for $50,000 from Adelicia.
 Reed had changed his last name from Weed to Reed, because his New York family disowned him for running Confederate ships between New Orleans and England.
-Reed transformen Fairvue Plantation into a race horse breeding farm.
+Reed transformed Fairvue Plantation into a race horse breeding farm.
 Reed had many famous race horses at Fairvue.
 He sold his horses in about 1900 because he realized that he was overspending on them.
 For example, Reed had bought the English Derby winner St. Blaise for $100,000 in 1882.
-He sold Fairvue in 1908 to a syndicate who subdivided it's 2,000 acres into smaller farms.
+He sold Fairvue in 1908 to a syndicate who subdivided its 2,000 acres into smaller farms.

 For 20 years after 1908, Fairvue had a succession of owners.
 Then in 1929 the plantation was purchased by the Sumner Land Company.
 It became the headquarters of Grasslands Hunt and Racing Club - a sixty to eighty farm fox hunting and steeplechase club between Hendersonville and Gallatin.
 Plans were made to restore the mansion and remaining estate, developing it into a recreation area for riding, Hunting and fishing.
 The Great Depression prevented this restoration of Fairvue.
 In 1932 the Sumner Land Company declared bankruptcy.

 In 1934, after about 20 years of neglect, William Wemyss bought Fairvue Plantation.
 Wemyss was the founder of the company that became Genesco.
 William married Ellen Stokes Moore in 1939.
 She restored Fairvue.

 In 1956, three hundred and twenty acres of Fairvue Farms was flooded when Old Hickory Dam was built on the Cumberland River.
 This left the mansion on a peninsula.

 Fairvue was named a National Historic Landmark in 1977.
 Five Hundred and fifty acres was the size of the Fairvue Plantation historic landmark.
 It included the mansion, three slave quarters, the overseer's house, spring house, ice house and the ruins of Isaac Franklin's burial vault.

 The remaining Fairvue Plantation site, was bought by developers in about 1999.
 They developed the site into a luxury golf community with over 400 homes, which opened in 2004.
 Thus, in 2005 the historic site's landmark status was withdrawn due to development that had damaged its historic integrity.